McKinney Roughs Nature Park

 Drop-off: 4:30 p.m.

 Anyone registering for four or more sessions may place a 50 percent deposit at the time of registration and pay the remaining balance by May 15.
 You must register for this option by calling 512-303-5073.
-If the remaining balance is not paid by May 15, the registration will be canceled and the deposit will be forfeited.
+If the remaining balance is not paid by May 15, the registration will be cancelled and the deposit will be forfeited.

 No refunds will be given for cancellations after May 15.
 For cancellations made on or before May 15, your tuition will be refunded minus a $35 processing fee for each camp session canceled.
 Cancellations should be made by emailing [email protected].
 Include the camper’s name and session(s) you wish to cancel.
 A confirmation email will be sent to you after the refund is processed.